 Data collection saves the researcher time and funds that would otherwise be misspent without a deeper understanding of the topic or subject matter.

 To prove the need for a change in the norm or the introduction of new information that will be widely accepted, it is important to collect data as evidence to support these claims.

 Data collection tools refer to the devices/instruments used to collect data, such as a paper questionnaire or computer-assisted interviewing system.
 Case Studies, Checklists, Interviews, Observation sometimes, and Surveys or Questionnaires are all tools used to collect data.

-The following are the top 7 data collection methods for Academic, Opinion-based or product research.
-Also discussed in detail is the nature, pros and cons of each one.
+The following are the top 7 data collection methods for Academic, Opinion-based, or product research.
+Also discussed in detail are the nature, pros, and cons of each one.
 At the end of this segment, you will be best informed about which method best suits your research.

 For collecting data through interviews, here are a few tools you can use to easily collect data.

 An audio recorder is used for recording sound on disc, tape, or film.
 Audio information can meet the needs of a wide range of people, as well as provide alternatives to print data collection tools.

 An advantage of a digital camera is that it can be used for transmitting those images to a monitor screen when the need arises.